May 6, 2026

 What I Learned Building a Toy VPS Cloud - Part 1

 How does a VM actually get provisioned in something like EC2 or DigitalOcean?
 I had a rough idea, but the only way to really know was to build a small version myself.
-The result is Cumulus — a toy VPS cloud running on my laptop.
+The result is Cumulus, a toy VPS cloud running on my laptop.
 The source is on GitHub.

 This is the first post in the series, and it covers the foundation: getting a single VM running with QEMU and configured enough to log in.

-The product
+The wishlist

 Running VMs